luckyghanghas/Task-1-Data-Immersion-Wrangling/README.md

 # Task 1: Data Immersion & Wrangling

-This data repository is part of a full data immersion and data wrangling process developed while taking part in Task 1 of the 60-Day Data Analytics Internship Program.
-We are using Python and Pandas for transforming the raw retail sales transactions data to a clean, structured, and analysis-ready dataset for the project.
+This data repository is part of a full data immersion and data wrangling process developed while taking part in Task 1 of the 60-Day Data Analytics Internship
+Program.
+For the project, we are using Python and Pandas to manipulate the raw sales transactions data and to update it into a structured, cleaned and analysed data for analysis.

 ## Objective

-Create a raw sales transactions dataset which can be analyzed with confidence by finding and fixing data quality problems using Python/Pandas and generating an analysis-ready dataset.
+Build a raw dataset of sales transactions that can be analyzed with confidence by reporting and rectifying data quality issues with Python and Pandas and transform the data into an analytics-ready dataset.

 ## Repository Structure